 In addition, use namespaces to establish security boundaries.
 Creating separate namespaces is an important first level of isolation between components.
 It’s much easier to apply security controls such as Network Policies when different types of workloads are deployed in separate namespaces.

-Use a third-party security solution that uses whitelisting, behavioral modeling, and anomaly detection to prevent malicious activity
+Use a third-party security solution that uses allow lists, behavioral modeling, and anomaly detection to prevent malicious activity

 Any threat detection security product should come with out-of-the-box policies that allow or disallow specific traffic types.
 These capabilities should detect threats while minimizing noise and alert fatigue.
 You should monitor process execution, network connections and flows, privilege escalation, and files launched to identify threats in real time.